mattermost/docs/source/install/cloud-changelog.md

 ## Release 2023-07-19

 ### Bug Fixes
- - Fixed an issue where a "Seeker can't seek" error is displayed when viewing older image attachments.
+ - Fixed an issue where a "Seeker can't seek" error was displayed when viewing older image attachments.

 ## Release 2023-07-11